jeticg/Evangelion-Uebersicht-Widget/README.md

 Currently with this widget you can:

 1. View time
-2. Check CPU and memory usage (Memory usage here includes cache usage, so it might come over 100%)
+2. Check CPU and memory usage (Memory pressure is displayed)
 3. Check battery status
 4. Check you Trash size
 5. Check your public ip address